-The University of Kansas School of Medicine-Wichita Obstetrics and Gynecology residency program has several rotations available for fourth year rotations.
+The University of Kansas School of Medicine-Wichita Obstetrics & Gynecology Residency Program has several rotations available for fourth year rotations.
 As only one elective may be taken per student, it is our goal to expose the student to all aspects of the residency program and provide the opportunity to work with several residents and faculty.
 Students will participate in resident didactic sessions and attend all conferences.
-Upon completion of a senior elective or sub-I, the student will have an excellent understanding of life as a resident and attending in Obstetrics and Gynecology.
+Upon completion of a senior elective or sub-I, the student will have an excellent understanding of life as a resident and attending in Obstetrics & Gynecology.

 OBGN 976 General Obstetrics and Gynecology (4-8).

 Senior medical students will be assigned to the obstetrical service at Wesley hospital, where over 500 women deliver each month.
 The volume provides the student outstanding experience in antepartum, intrapartum and postpartum management of low and high-risk deliveries.
 This will include supervised experience in gynecologic surgery, including gynecologic oncology, and on one of the labor and delivery units.
 The student will work with several residents as well as attending physicians.
 One week of the rotation will be spent in private practice clinic with the program director, chairman or additional faculty members as determined by the department.
 The student will act as an intern and take the role of primary surgeon in obstetrical cases including cesarean deliveries.
 The student will be evaluated through faculty judgment for general information, and degree of attainment of skills necessary for matriculation into the intern year in Obstetrics & Gynecology residency.
 Scheduled conferences include weekly case conference and didactic lectures on Wednesday morning.

 OBGN 977 Maternal-Fetal Medicine (4).

-Students choosing the MFM elective will be assigned to one of the perinatologists and work closely with the resident running the high-risk service.
+Students choosing the MFM elective will be assigned to one the perinatologists and work closely with the resident running the high-risk service.
 The student's time will be spent in the clinical setting as well as managing high-risk in-patients, manage patient's care in daily in-patient rounds, and attending all didactic conferences.
 Time spent during the rotation in ambulatory ob/gyn clinics with the program director, chairman or additional faculty members as determined by the department.
 The elective will expand the student's knowledge in managing pregnancies complicated by medical co-morbidities as well as diagnosis and management of obstetrical complications.

 OBGN 995 Special Topics in Obstetrics (2-8).